Infineon/mtb-example-wifi-mqtt-client/README.md

    Alternatively, the publish and subscribe functionalities of the MQTT client can be individually verified using the Test MQTT client from the AWS IoT Console.

-   - *To verify the subscribe functionality*: Using the Test MQTT client from theAWS IoT Console, publish messages such as "TURN ON" and "TURN OFF" on the topic specified by the `MQTT_TOPIC` macro in *mqtt_client_config.h* to control the LED state on the kit.
+   - *To verify the subscribe functionality*: Using the Test MQTT client from the AWS IoT Console, publish messages such as "TURN ON" and "TURN OFF" on the topic specified by the `MQTT_TOPIC` macro in *mqtt_client_config.h* to control the LED state on the kit.

    - *To verify the publish functionality*: From the Test MQTT client, subscribe to the MQTT topic specified by the `MQTT_TOPIC` macro and confirm that the messages published by the kit are displayed on the Test MQTT client's console.